 Familiarize Yourself with Your Destination

 While the above steps are all that’s required to travel internationally, you can go the extra distance by researching your new destination.
-Investigate the local laws, customs and cultures.
+Investigate the local laws, customs, and cultures.
 Your destination country evolved differently from your home, so it will be a striking contrast.
 Familiarize yourself with these differences by visiting travel forums and the destination country’s website.
 This may alleviate some awkward interactions, but it also may keep you out of serious trouble.

 International Travel Can Be Easy

-With proper planning, your international trip will be stress-free and an enjoyable experience.
+With proper planning, your international trip will be a stress-free and enjoyable experience.
 Begin preparing as far in advance as possible so that you can deal with any issues that may arise.
-Have your passport, any required visas and reservations at every step of the way taken care of beforehand.
+Have your passport, any required visas, and reservations at every step of the way taken care of beforehand.
 Go a step further, too, and familiarize yourself with your destination’s laws and customs to effortlessly travel around the region.

-About the Author: Owen Collins is a contributing writer and jetsetter from outside of Portsmouth.
+About the Author: Owen Collins is a contributing writer and jet setter from outside of Portsmouth.
 Ever since he got his first job after college, he regularly saved up money to travel to exotic destinations.
 As an adult, he has visited nearly every continent, booking Expedia flights and his accommodations ahead of time.